Records Of NUBIA

-A General Activities folder contains announcements, handouts, and other literature from various NUBIA activities and events.
+The general activities folder in the Activities group contains announcements, handouts, and other literature from various NUBIA activities and events.
 Two events ("Health Issues of African-Americans" and "Juneteenth") are documented in individual folders.

-The "What's Cooking" folder contains a draft and final version of the NUBIA cookbook.
+The "What's Cooking" folder in the Publications group contains a draft and final version of the NUBIA cookbook.

 A folder documenting the 1990 activities of the "Sister Friends-African-American Women" group at Arizona State University is of interest as a related organization that may have inspired the founding and mission of NUBIA.
 Toni-Marie Montgomery (Northwestern University School of Music Dean beginning in 2002), then a member of Sister-Friends, is mentioned frequently in these documents.

 This collection is stored off-site and requires two business days advance notice for retrieval.
 Please contact the McCormick Library at email@example.com or 847-491-3635 for more information or to schedule an appointment to view the collection.